deebloo/metrum/README.md

 Easily handle measurement values in rust.

-The goal is to work with measurements without needing to think about about units at all.
+The goal is to work with measurements without needing to think about about units until you absolutely have to.

 For example: A `Temp` is itself a value.
 The units are just for display back to the user.